zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 In this exercise, we will be "uncommenting" out HTML.
 A comment is effectively a way to hide HTML.
 What I mean by "hide" will become clear as we work through this exercise.

 To use comments, you wrap the HTML with an opening and closing comment tag.
-To open an HTML comment you use the less than character <, plus an open exclamation point ! followed by two dashes --.
-To close the comment, you use two dashes -- followed by a greater than character >.
+To open/start an HTML comment you use the less than character <, plus an open exclamation point ! followed by two dashes --.
+To close/end the comment, you use two dashes -- followed by a greater than character >.
 Here’s an example:

 ```HTML
 <!-- to my left is open, to my right is close -->